hazelcast/hazelcast-code-samples/hazelcast-cloud/stdev/README.md

 The task is sent to all grid servers in parallel.

-Each server calculates a sub-total only for the data the server hosts.
+Each server calculates a sub-total only for the data that server hosts.
 If you have two servers, the calculation takes half the time.
 If you have ten servers, the calculation takes a tenth of the time.
 Each server runs it's calculation independently, the run time is dependent